allaboutapps/cra-template-aaa-typescript/template/README.md

 A file containing all third party licenses is automatically generated upon build and is available unter `third-party-licenses.txt`.

+## Icons

+Icons are located and defined in `src/component/ui/Icon.tsx`.

+To add new ones following steps are necessary:

+* Copy SVG content
+* Add content to path, set filename (Replace <svg> with a <g> if you want to set tranformations for all child elements)
+* Camel case the attributes inside the SVG

 ## Project origin

 This project was bootstrapped from a customized React template for [Create React App](https://github.com/facebook/create-react-app).